StringRam/Willow-arch/README.md

 # 🌿 Willow-Arch

-*A flexible and minimalist Arch Linux installation script — tailored for personal and public use.*
+*A flexible and simple Arch Linux installation script.
+Made for personal and public use.*

 ---